Changes to the Oranga Tamariki Act. How do we respond?

 The first step is to let you know about these programmes and then to train two sets of trainees who will deliver these workshops in their regions.

-Tiaki Tamariki: Whakamana Whanau programme starts with a series of three governance hui, Tū Rangatira, that will inspire leadership to commit their organisations and resources in response to changes to the Act introduced in July 2019 focused on improving outcomes for tamariki Māori.
-The hui will be held in Christchurch, Wellington and Auckland and are aimed at governance and their senior management.
-Each hui will consist of a two hour presentation followed by a light dinner to allow for discussion and networking.
-As catering will be provided at these hui registering is essential and registrations can be made through Eventbrite using the below links.
+Tiaki Tamariki: Whakamana Whanau programme starts with a series of governance hui, Tū Rangatira, that will inspire leadership to commit their organisations and resources in response to changes to the Act introduced in July 2019 focused on improving outcomes for tamariki Māori.
+Two hui were held in Wellington and Auckland at the end of July 2020.
+At each hui powerpoint presentation was made which can slides for which can be found here.

-Tiaki Tamariki Whakamana Whānau 2-day Train the trainer Workshop- September
+Tiaki Tamariki Whakamana Whānau 2-day Train the trainer Workshop - October

 The purpose of this workshop is to prepare a team of skilled trainers, familiar with te ao Māori, to deliver a series of four workshops in the nine regions initially selected.
 These trainers will have strong histories of successfully supporting tamariki Māori and their whanau and have good connections to mana whenua within the areas where they will be delivering the training.
 The Tiaki Tamariki Whakamana Whānau programme is focused on supporting Oranga Tamariki funded providers to respond to Section 7AA by taking a whole-of-organisation approach.